 If a bowler doesn’t get a strike (10 pins on the first throw) or a spare (10 pins in two throws) the total points are the amount of pins knocked down.
 Let’s say a bowler knocks down 7 pins on their first throw and 2 on their second, their total score would be 8.
 While it’s easier to score open frames, the majority of a decent bowler’s game will be strikes and spares.

-It doesn't take someone long to understand the basics of bowling scoring but when it comes to adding up everything it's easy to get confused.
-The basic reality is that a bowler's total score is simply the sum of each individual frame using the scoring rules for strikes, spares and open frames.
-To make it as easy as possible you should treat each frame individually and that will make understanding the whole scoring process far easier.
+It doesn’t take someone long to understand the basics of bowling scoring but when it comes to adding up everything it’s easy to get confused.
+The basic reality is that a bowler’s total score is simply the sum of each individual frame using the scoring rules for strikes, spares and open frames.
+You should treat each frame individually and that will make understanding the whole scoring process a lot easier.

 If a bowler gets a strike in the 10th frame they get to throw 2 more bonus throws, if they bowl a spare they only get to bowl one bonus throw.
 This means a bowler can potential throw 3 times in the 10th frame and this is done for scoring purposes.
 Remember, you need to add the next throw for a spare and the next two throws for a strike to accurately score the final frame.
 For a bowler to get a perfect 300 score they need to throw a total of 12 strikes in an entire bowling game.